-As a sommelier and brewer, I have had the opportunity to work with fresh in various processes.
+As a sommelier and brewer, I have had the opportunity to work with fresh hops in various brewing processes.
 When it comes to using fresh hops, the general rule of thumb is that you will need four to six times the weight of fresh hops compared to dry hops.
 This difference in quantity is due to the higher moisture content in fresh hops.

-Using fresh hops in your brewing can add a unique and vibrant flavor profile to your .
+Using fresh hops in your brewing can add a unique and vibrant flavor profile to your beer.
 The freshness of the hops can contribute bright, grassy, and sometimes even floral notes that may be more pronounced compared to using dry hops.
 It's important to note that the intensity of the flavor can vary depending on the variety and quality of the fresh hops you use.

 When incorporating fresh hops into your brewing process, there are a few points to consider.
 Firstly, the timing of when you add the fresh hops will impact the flavor profile of your beer.
 If you add the fresh hops during the boil, you can extract more bitterness and aroma compounds.
 On the other hand, adding fresh hops during fermentation or as a dry hop addition can enhance the hop aroma without contributing much bitterness.